danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 $ mkdir -m 777 repos
 $ mkdir -m 777 upload

-# This is for Jupyter Lab and Argo later
 $ cd repos
 $ mkdir deployments/
 $ chmod 777 deployments/